 Facts and Figures

-- APS is a division of the Texas Department of Family and Protective Services.
-APS' mission is to protect people who are 65 or older or have disabilities from abuse, neglect, and exploitation by investigating, and providing or arranging for services to alleviate or prevent further maltreatment.
+- APS is a division of the Texas Department of Family and Protective Services (DFPS).
+Its mission is to protect people who are 65 or older or have disabilities from abuse, neglect, and exploitation by investigating, and providing or arranging for services to alleviate or prevent further maltreatment.

-- Texas has 2.6 million residents who are 65 or older and another two million younger adults with a disability.
+- Texas has 2.8 million residents who are 65 or older and another 1.7 million younger adults with a disability.

-- APS confirmed that 58,068 Texans living at home were victim of abuse, neglect, or exploitation last year.
+- 59,601 Texans who lived at home were confirmed victims of abuse, neglect, or exploitation last year.
 In most cases, a member of the victim's family was responsible.

 - About half of victims were 65 or older and half were younger adults with a disability.